 CONTACT: Linnea Lassiter, Policy Analyst / 202-325-8853 / firstname.lastname@example.org

-The black-white unemployment gap in DC has grown increasingly wide since the Great Recession, according to new analysis by the DC Fiscal Policy Institute in Still Looking for Work: Unemployment in DC Highlights Racial Inequity.
+The black-white unemployment gap in DC has grown increasingly wide since the Great Recession, according to new analysis by the DC Fiscal Policy Institute in.
 Despite the city’s economic growth and an overall drop in unemployment since 2010, recovery has been uneven, particularly across racial groups.

 Black DC residents continue to experience elevated rates of joblessness and are the only racial/ethnic group whose unemployment rate is worse than it was in 2007; 13.4 percent of black workers in DC were without a job in 2016, compared with 9.5 percent in 2007.
 Meanwhile, white and Hispanic workers have bounced back from the recession, with just 1.6 percent of white residents and 3.6 percent of Hispanic adults were unemployed in 2016.